 Sanchez may require surgery for ankle injury - Inter

-Oct 16 (Reuters) - Chile striker Alexis Sanchez may need surgery on his ankle after picking up an injury in their 0-0 draw with Colombia last week, his club side Inter Milan have said.
+Inter attacker Alexis Sanchez may need surgery on his ankle after picking up an injury in Chile's 0-0 draw with Colombia last week, his club have said.

 Sanchez injured tendons in his left ankle when he was fouled towards the end of the match and missed Tuesday's friendly win over Guinea.